rohgoyal/getting-started/toolkit/getting-started-creating-an-api-in-nodejs/README.md

 10. Click the **Save** icon ![](images/save-icon.png) to save your changes.
 11. Click **All Models** to finish editing the model.

-This completes the adding of a new data source and model to the **weather-data** LoopBack project.
+This completes adding a new data source and model to the **weather-data** LoopBack project.

 ---
 ### Test your LoopBack project
 >![info]
 	>You can go directly to step 2 below if you did not exit APIC designer after completing the "Add a new model and data source" section.

-To test your API endpoints using the API Designer Explore tool, complete the following steps.
+To test your API endpoints using the API Designer Explore tool, complete the following steps:
 1. From the command line, enter the following command:
 	```bash
 	apic edit